Triple Chocolate Shadow Cake

 - Preheat oven to 350°F. Grease and flour two 9-inch round cake pans.

-- In a large bowl, whisk together the sugar, flour, cocoa, baking soda, baking powder.
+- In a large bowl, whisk together the sugar, flour, cocoa, baking soda, baking powder and salt.

 - Add the eggs, buttermilk, coffee, oil and vanilla.
 Whisk everything together for 1 minute until well blended and smooth; batter will be very thin.
 Divide batter evenly between prepared pans.